Jackiemin233/Jackiemin233/_pages/cv.md

 Skills
 ======
-* Proficient in C/CPP/Python/shell.
+* Proficient in Python/shell/C/CPP/JAVA, especially in Pytorch and Numpy.
-* Skill 2
+* Proficient in Latex, Markdown, Microsoft Word.
-* Skill 3
+* For software development, familiar with Springboot and SpringCloud.

 Publications
 ======